-Once healed, replace your contact lenses, as previous ones may harbor stye bacteria.
+Once healed, replace your contact lenses, as previous ones may harbor bacteria.

 Although there’s no solid evidence, antibiotic ointments, such as erythromycin, can prevent further infection by destroying bacteria in mild styes.
 OTC ointments can be found in your neighborhood pharmacy or online.

-Before using any ointments, make sure they're safe to use around the eyes.
+Before buying any ointments, ensure they’re safe to use around the eyes.

-Warm tea bags are another way to use a warm compress on your infected eyes.
-Green and black tea work best because they have antimicrobial properties.7
+Warm tea bags are another way to use a warm compress on infected eyes.
+Green and black tea work best because they have antibacterial properties.7

-Once it cools enough to not burn your eyes, place it on the infected eye for about 5 to 10 minutes.
+Once it cools enough not to burn your eyes, place the warm tea bag on the infected eye for about 5 to 10 minutes.
 This method will reduce swelling and discomfort.

 If both eyes are infected, use a separate tea bag for each eye.

-Massaging the area gently can promote drainage.
-Just remember to wash your hands before massaging the area to avoid further infection.8
+Gently massage the affected eye to promote drainage.
+Remember to wash your hands before touching the area to avoid further infection.8